ICUP69/best440website/README.txt

 Alfredo Gonzalez:
 Phase 1: Fixed a bug where querying an unknown user caused a crash.
 Fixed a block of code responsible for correctly pathing to the right files.
 Added a line of code to help mitigate sql injection.

 Phase 2: Implemented the ability to add an item to the database.
 Set the html code to be able to display the table of relevant search functions.

+Phase 3: Phase 3: Implemented radio buttons to be able filter between the different requirements.
+Worked on the portion of phase 3 that returned all the users who had a "poor" review on their post.
+Implemented the primitive version of the users who posted on 7/26/23 which was later expanded by someone else.

 ---------------------------------------------------------------------